ramesh-suryaneni/cdc-fraud-detection/README.md

 INSERT INTO transactions(user_id, amount, tx_type, location) VALUES ("101", "20000", "2", "Delhi");
 INSERT INTO transactions(user_id, amount, tx_type, location) VALUES ("101", "30000", "2", "Bangalore");
 ```
+#### note:
+* wait some time as we have 1hr winowdow to see end result
+* we can test spring boot projects individually using their own docker-composer.yaml and producer.java classes

+#### improvement idea
+manual activity and dockerizing spring boot apps.